RPSampler/RPS/README.md

 ![image](https://github.com/RPSampler/RPS/assets/172807587/63330266-8bbf-4d30-843c-71445672efa6)

 ### D.2.
 Additional experimental results for the sequential pattern language
-The following figure shows the behavior of RPS on different sequential databases as the reservoir size increases with different batch sizes.
+The following figure shows the behavior of ${\bf RPS}$ on different sequential databases as the reservoir size increases with different batch sizes.
 The experiments are repeated 5 times, and the standard deviations are tiny and not visible in the figure.
 While the reservoir size has a slight impact on the execution time, the batch size affects only the execution time per batch, not the overall execution time of the entire dataset.
-This is because RPS weights each instance independently of the batch it belongs to.
+This is because ${\bf RPS}$ weights each instance independently of the batch it belongs to.
 <figcaption>

 ![image](https://github.com/RPSampler/RPS/assets/172807587/035a237c-aa53-4beb-ab8f-03c7cb63ec32)